 Ideally I would suggest that you buy a good solid rifle such as an AK 47, an SKS or an AR 15 and keep some ammo in the bag, at least 200 rounds (more if you can manage the weight).
 I’d say at least 10 pounds of ammo, more if you can tolerate it, as much as you can carry comfortably.

 The SKS and AK 47 are cheaper to buy, and are actually more powerful and reliable weapons than the AR 15 (more hate mail) and ammunition is plentiful just as it is for the 9mm handgun I suggested.
 Whatever you decide to buy, buy one.
-It can be a 12 ga pump if you want it to be, but those are usually heavier than hell and the ammo is big and bulky.
+It can be a 12 ga pump if you want it to be, but those are usually really heavy, and the ammo is big and bulky.

 Combat proven means experienced